yazanabdulhafez/reading-notes/read1.md

 ### Variables

-The Java programming language defines the following kinds of variables:
+Java  defines the following kinds of variables:

-* .Instance Variables (Non-Static Fields)
+* Instance Variables (Non-Static Fields)
-* .Class Variables (Static Fields)
+* Class Variables (Static Fields)
-* .Local Variables
+* Local Variables
-* .Parameters
+* Parameters

 #### Naming

-The rules and conventions for naming variables in the Java programming language can be summarized as follows:
+The rules and conventions for naming variables in  Java :

-* .Variable names are case-sensitive.
+* Variable names are case-sensitive.
-* .Subsequent characters may be letters, digits, dollar signs, or underscore characters.
+* Subsequent characters may be letters, digits, dollar signs, or underscore characters.
-* .If the name you choose consists of only one word, spell that word in all lowercase letters.
+* If the name you choose consists of only one word, spell that word in all lowercase letters.

 ### Operators

-Operators are special symbols that perform specific operations on one, two, or three operands, and then return a result.
+Operators are special symbols that perform specific operations and then return a result.

 | Operators            | Precedence                    |
 | -------------------- | ----------------------------- |